Vijay-Kodali/lightning-samples/README.md

 # lightning-samples
-This Repo is for Sample Lightning applications and Components
+This Repository is for Sample Lightning applications and Components